miguelzeph/interview-questions/index.md

 |**kinda**: tipo de

 ##### possible answers
-- At this moment I'm seeking/looking for I python developer role, and I need to mention that I can work in UK, because I have de pre-setle aproved
+- At this moment I'm seeking/looking for I python developer role, and I need to mention that I can work in UK, because I have de pre-settle status aproved here